Argentina debates debt restructuring, reawakening old fears

 “Today the situation is critical, the debt burden cannot be sustained,” he said.

-The bill declares the sustainability of external public debt a “priority” and authorizes the government to carry out a “restructuring of interest maturity services and capital amortization of public securities issued under foreign law.”
-It establishes that the executive will determine the nominal amounts.
+If enacted into law, the legislation would declare the sustainability of external public debt a “priority” and authorize the government to carry out a “restructuring of interest maturity services and capital amortization of public securities issued under foreign law.”
+It would give the executive branch power to determine the nominal amounts.

-The legislative debate takes place as the economy minister begins talks with the IMF to renegotiate the payment of some $44 billion transferred to Argentina under a 2018 credit agreement worth more than $56 billion.
+The legislative debate is taking place as the economy minister begins talks with the IMF to renegotiate the payment of some $44 billion transferred to Argentina under a 2018 credit agreement worth more than $56 billion.
 The talks will continue in February.

-Carlos Heller, head of the Chamber of Deputies’ Committee on Budget and Finance, said before the start of the debate that there is a consensus on the need to renegotiate the debt and recalled that the 2015-2019 government of President Mauricio Macri acknowledged it was unpayable.
+Carlos Heller, head of the Chamber of Deputies’ Committee on Budget and Finance, said before the start of Wednesday’s debate that there is a consensus on the need to renegotiate the debt.
+He recalled that the 2015-2019 government of conservative President Mauricio Macri acknowledged it was unpayable.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.